safespring/web/content/geant/price.md

 noindex: "x"
 ---

 All prices are in EUR, excluding VAT.
-For pricelists with other currencis, please [download the price list in excel](/pricelist/geant/geant_safespring_pricelist.xlsx) format.
+For price lists in other currencies, please [download the price list in Excel format](/pricelist/geant/geant_safespring_pricelist.xlsx).

 ## Safespring Compute